vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/active_directory_setup.md

 #### Troubleshooting from Windows

-Sometimes it's convenient to validate your ldap search expressions on Windows.
+Sometimes it's convenient to validate your LDAP search expressions on Windows.
 You can easily do this using PowerShell.

 ```ps
 Get-ADUser -SearchBase 'dc=ad,dc=pcf,dc=example,dc=com' -LdapFilter 'sAMAccountName=yourUserName'